How Your Job Affects Car Insurance: Occupation Discounts and Rate Impacts

 State Restrictions Apply

 Not every state allows insurers to use occupation as a rating factor.
-California and Hawaii, for example, restrict how much weight insurers can give to non-driving factors.
+New York prohibits it outright, and California prohibits it for general use (though it is permitted in group or affinity plans).
+North Carolina allows it with specific limitations.
 Always check with your provider about what applies in your state.

 Here's a breakdown of the key ways occupation feeds into your rate calculation: